Study of an entropy dissipating finite volume scheme for a nonlocal cross-diffusion system: Numerical scheme and main results

 The proof of Theorem \ref{thm.convSKT} is based on uniform estimates w.r.t. $\dx$ and $\Delta t$, established in Section \ref{sec.unif}.
 These estimates allow us to apply in Section \ref{subsec.compactness} a compactness result obtained in \cite{ABR11} which yields, up to a subsequence, the strong convergence in $L^p(Q_T)$ of the sequence $(u_{1,m},u_{2,m})$ towards the functions $u_1$ and $u_2$ stated in Theorem \ref{thm.convSKT}.
 Then, we identify in Section \ref{subsec.proof.conv} the functions $u_1$ and $u_2$ as distributional solutions in the sense of Definition \ref{def.distrib.solution} of the nonlocal cross-diffusion system \eqref{4.SKT1}--\eqref{4.ic}.

-\begin{remark} Let us notice that if $d > 1$, the convergence of the scheme can also be established.
+\begin{remark} Let us make few remarks concerning Theorem \ref{thm.convSKT}. \begin{itemize} \item If $d > 1$, the convergence of the scheme can also be established.
 However in this case we obtain, up to a subsequence, for $j=1,2$,

-see Remark \ref{rem.dimsupconv} for more details.
-If $d_1=d_2 = 0$, then it is still possible to conclude if the convolution kernels are smooth enough ($C^2$ for instance).
+see Remark \ref{rem.dimsupconv} for more details. \item If $d_1=d_2 = 0$, then it is still possible to conclude if the convolution kernels are smooth enough ($C^2$ for instance).
 Indeed in this case from weak compactness on $(u_{j,m})_m$, strong compactness can be obtained on its convolution with the smooth kernel.
-Finally, if the convolution kernels are $C^2$, then one can prove a stability estimate (in $L^2$-norm) for the solutions to \eqref{4.SKT1}--\eqref{4.ic} which provides uniqueness and continuous dependence on the initial data at the continuous and discrete level.
-As a by-product we deduce that in this case the whole sequence $(u_{1,m}, u_{2,m})$ converges as $m \to \infty$. \end{remark}
+Moreover, if the convolution kernels are $C^2$, then one can prove a stability estimate (in $L^2$-norm on the difference between two solutions) for the solutions to \eqref{4.SKT1}--\eqref{4.ic} which provides uniqueness and continuous dependence on the initial data at the continuous level.
+As a by-product we deduce that in this case the whole sequence $(u_{1,m}, u_{2,m})$ converges as $m \to \infty$ instead of only a subsequence.
+In the discrete setting, a counterpart of the stability estimate in $L^2$-norm can also be established uniformly in $\Delta x$ at the price of additional $H^1$ regularity on the initial data.
+This difference with the continuous setting comes from the fact that a Gr\"onwall argument with implicit schemes requires a condition on the time step (see Proposition~\ref{prop.estimate_kolmo} for an illustration of this fact).
+Under these assumptions, one also gets uniqueness of solutions to the scheme.
+Uniqueness may also be obtained without additional regularity assumptions provided that a CFL condition holds (see Remark~\ref{rem:CFL} for details). \item Finally, with enough regularity on the data, one could derive quantitative error estimates between approximate and continuous solutions. \end{itemize} \end{remark}